SolidSoft-Lda/AMFCore/README.md

 https://github.com/aspnet/IISIntegration/issues/878

 So, using AMFCore with .NET Framework it's a path for migrated to ASP.NET Core latter with the minimum impact when the version 2.2 comes out (on this time writing we are on the 2.1 version).

+## License

+- This library is MIT licensed
+- Feel free to use it in any way you wish
+- Please contribute improvements back to this repository!